 A firm may request an extension of time to complete its peer review under certain circumstances.

 Once the review has been completed, the reviewer will issue a report to the firm.
 The review then goes through a technical review process prior to being presented to the Report Acceptance Body (RAB) for consideration.
 During either the technical review process or while a review is being considered by the RAB, changes may be requested, which could result in a revised report with a different rating.

 The administrative review ensures that all the required documents from the reviewer and the firm are received and complete.
 The technical reviewer determines whether the review has been conducted in accordance with governing standards and whether the firm has responded to any matters or deficiencies in an appropriate manner.

-    Once all of the review documents have been through the administrative and technical review process, they are presented to the PAB for consideration of acceptance.
-After the RAB meets and accepts a review, firms should receive the review acceptance letter from the OSCPA within 14 days.
-However, some firms may be required to perform certain follow-up actions before the review can be closed.
+Once all of the review documents have been through the administrative and technical review process, they are presented to the RAB for consideration of acceptance.
+After the RAB meets and accepts a review, the firm should receive the review acceptance letter from the OSCPA within 14 days through PRIMA.
+However, some firms may be required to perform corrective actions before the review can be closed.
 Generally, the firm's next review due date is set three years later.